Ford Escape Hybrid Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Ford Escape Hybrid insurance rates for additional coverage and risk scenarios.
+The chart below shows average Ford Escape Hybrid insurance rates for different risk profiles and scenarios.

-- Using more expensive low deductibles for comp and collision coverage will cost an additional $206 every year
+- Buying low deductibles for comp and collision coverage will cost an extra $206 a year

-- The cost that insures a teen driver with full coverage can cost $4,398 each year
+- Policy cost for full coverage for a teen driver may cost $4,398 each year

-Car insurance rates for a Ford Escape Hybrid can also vary considerably based on the model year and trim level, how you drive, and physical damage deductibles and liability limits.
+Insurance rates for a Ford Escape Hybrid also range considerably based on your risk profile, the trim level of your Escape Hybrid, and policy deductibles and limits.

-An older driver with no driving violations and higher comprehensive and collision deductibles may pay as little as $1,000 annually on average for full coverage.
-Rates are much higher for teen drivers, since even teens with perfect driving records will be charged in the ballpark of $4,300 a year.
+More mature drivers with a clean driving record and high deductibles could pay as little as $1,000 annually on average, or $83 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers can expect to pay upwards of $4,300 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for Ford Escape Hybrid insurance prices.
-A good driver about age 40 could pay as low as $730 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,580 on average in New York, Louisiana, and Michigan.
+Your home state plays a big part in determining prices for Ford Escape Hybrid insurance rates.
+A good driver about age 40 could pay as low as $730 a year in states like Idaho, Maine, and Iowa, or at least $1,580 on average in Michigan, Louisiana, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |